Joining us in Sixth Form

 For Sixth Form entry, a boy will be aged between 16 and 17, and will have completed Year 11 at his current school.
 A boy’s age is calculated on 1 September in the year of desired entry and for 16+ entry in 2019, this is open to boys born between 1 September 2002 and 31 August 2003.

-The minimum requirement for external candidates to gain admission into the Sixth Form is six full course GCSE or IGCSE passes at grade A* or 8/9, to include the chosen or related A-level subject.
-In addition, the minimum requirement for English Language and Mathematics is GCSE or IGCSE passes at grade A or 9-7 (unless these subjects are to be studied at A-level, as above).
+The minimum requirement for external candidates to gain admission into the Sixth Form is six full course GCSE or IGCSE passes at grade A* or 8/9, to include the chosen or related Sixth Form subject.
+In addition, the minimum requirement for English Language and Mathematics is GCSE or IGCSE passes at grade A or 9-7 (unless these subjects are to be studied in Sixth Form, as above).
 This minimum requirement refers to subjects in which a candidate has received formal tuition at his school from a member of the teaching staff either on or off the timetable.
 It does not include a foreign language that is a candidate’s home language or native tongue.
 It does not include GCSE short courses or BTECs.

 Full fee bursaries are also available at Sixth Form entry.
 A Full fee bursary will cover full tuition fees.
 Under normal circumstances such awards will only be made where gross parental income is below £45,000, but capital assets will also be taken into account.
 Full fee bursaries are not available to boys currently at independent schools unless they currently receive a full fee bursary.
 If you wish to apply for a Full fee bursary, and think you qualify financially, please select Full fee bursary as part of the registration process.